 The District will refer to law enforcement any person who possesses, carries, or stores a weapon in a school building, except as described in Board Policy.
-For the purposes of this section only, "school building" means all buildings owned or leased by the District; "weapon" means any type of firearm, any knife regardless of blade length, a sword, a straight razor, a throwing star, nun-chucks, brass or other metal knuckles or any substance or any object used to threaten to be used as a dangerous or deadly weapon.
+For the purposes of this section only, "school building" means all buildings owned or leased by the District; "weapon" means any type of firearm, any knife regardless of blade length, a sword, a straight razor, a throwing star, nunchucks, brass or other metal knuckles or any substance or any object used to threaten to be used as a dangerous or deadly weapon.

 The Board is obligated to expel any student who uses, possesses, controls, or transfers a firearm or any object that can reasonably be considered or looks like a firearm, for a definite period of time of at least one (1) calendar year, except that the Board may permit the Superintendent to modify the disciplinary action.
-The Board hereby authorizes the Superintendent to modify the disciplinary action on a caseby- case basis.
+The Board hereby authorizes the Superintendent to modify the disciplinary action on a case-by-case basis.

-- 3.7 Engage in any act or furtherance of any gang or gang activity.
-A "gang" is any group of two or more persons, whether formal or informal, who associate together to advocate, conspire, or commit: - a) one or more criminal acts, - b) acts which threaten the safety or well-being of property or persons including, but not limited to, harassment or intimidation, or - c) acts which in any way disrupt the school environment.
-All acts will be reported to police officials.

-3.8 Students are prohibited from wearing spikes, studs or chains to school or any other ornament that could cause personal harm to the student or another student.
+- 3..7 Engage in any act or furtherance of any gang or gang activity.
+A "gang" is any group of two or more persons, whether formal or informal, who associate together to advocate, conspire, or commit; - a) one or more criminal acts, - b) acts which threaten the safety or well-being of property or persons including, but not limited to, harassment or intimidation, or - c) acts which in any way disrupt the school environment.
+All acts will be reported to police officials. - 3.8 Students are prohibited from wearing spikes, studs or chains to school or any other ornament that could cause personal harm to the student or another student.

 Minimum Corrective Action: Teacher-student conference/suspension/police notification.
-However, a student who possesses a dangerous or deadly weapon, including a firearm, shall be subject to immediate expulsion from the School District.
+If a student -possesses a dangerous or deadly weapon.
+The Board is obligated to expel any the student for a definite period of time of at least one (1) calendar year, except that the Board may permit the Superintendent to modify the disciplinary action.